floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
 first we'll define the type signature of our dependency.
 Here it will be an object with a unique tag and one other property, next, that is a Effect never never number.
-Next is noticeably not a method, because effects are lazily evaluated, every time next is run a new number will be yielded.
+Like earlier, next is noticeably not a method, because effects are lazily evaluated, every time next is run a new number will be yielded.

 ---
 ```ts